telerik/blazor-docs/getting-started/web-app.md

 ### 4.2.
 Include @using Statements

 In the `~/_Imports.razor` file, add the `@using` directives below.
 This configures the project to recognize the Telerik components in all files.
-You can register one or both icon namespaces, depending on the [icon type you will be using]({%slug general-information/font-icons%}).
+You can register one or both icon namespaces, depending on the [icon type you use]({%slug general-information/font-icons%}).

 **_Imports.razor**